 Therefore, if you didn’t bring any kids to Orlando, or you have stowed away your nanny, we suggest that the fun-loving tourist in you find a dive bar to get the local feel, or visit one of Orlando’s numerous theme bars.
-We had a hard time choosing our favourite nightspot because there isn’t a more fun and fanciful collection of bars on the planet.
-Consider that you can have a drink while getting a couples tattoo at Stigma Tattoo Bar, or you can grab a cold beer while spending Christmas at Frosty’s Christmastime Lounge.
-This joint celebrates the holiday every day with the look and feel of a cosy winter cabin, complete with snow-frosted windows and a snow machine, a vintage sleigh, snow cone cocktails, and Christmas ambience for days.
+We had a hard time choosing our favorite nightspot because there isn’t a more fun and fanciful collection of bars on the planet.
+Consider that you can have a drink while getting a couple’s tattoo at Stigma Tattoo Bar, or you can grab a cold beer while spending Christmas at Frosty’s Christmastime Lounge.
+This joint celebrates the holiday every day with the look and feel of a cozy winter cabin, complete with snow-frosted windows and a snow machine, a vintage sleigh, snow cone cocktails, and Christmas ambiance for days.

 To access this Prohibition-style lounge, which is committed to the cause, you have to call ahead, and a password will be text messaged to you when it is time for your arrival.
 Inside, you will pass through a nondescript hallway and enter the lounge through a door disguised in as an elevator shaft.